 With all the data collected and produced, this complex app was the perfect fit for React Native.
 The app seamlessly integrates with different software and hardware, like FitBand.
 Gyroscope’s dev team claims using React Native helped significantly speed up their development time and helped them produce an easy to use app helping users live their healthiest, best lives.

 We hope you gained some valuable insights from our guide to React Native.
 Whether you’re developing an app for a hot tech startup or a Fortune 500 Company, don’t forget to pick up a free version of CloudApp.
 But, don’t take my word for it.
-Power users of CloudApp reported seeing upwards of 67 minutes in time saved per week while using its screen recording, screen snipping, and GIF editing/creation tools.
+Power users of CloudApp reported seeing upwards of 67 minutes in time saved per week while using its screen recorder, screen snipper, screenshot tool, and GIF editing/creation tools.
 That’s almost 60 hours of work each year.